Collinear spin and magnetic systems

 Example block output

 Note that if same k-grid as SCF should be employed, a simple plot_dos(scfres) is sufficient.
+We can clearly see that the origin of this spin-polarization traces back to the 3D orbital contribution if we look at the corresponding projected density of states (PDOS).

 Similarly the band structure shows clear differences between both spin components.